Thursday, March 15, 2018

 Please continue reading to learn about the guidelines, rules, project ideas, and how to implement a science fair project.
-For your child to participate in the science fair you will need to complete a project approval form.
-You can find a downloadable copy of the project approval form and the science fair guide below.
+Complete a project approval form in order for your child to participate in the science fair.
+Downloads are available below.

 Cub Run Science Fair Guide